BDC Hamburger Icon

 • Journal: The journal contains raw accounting entries, recorded sequentially by date.

-• Description: Each transaction will include a brief description.
+• Description: Each transaction includes a brief description.

-• Debit and credit columns: Every transaction in the general ledger will be labeled as either a debit or credit.
+• Debit and credit columns: Every transaction in the general ledger is classified as either a debit or credit.

-• Balance: Each time a new debit or credit is posted to the account, you’ll need to update the balance.
-This practice ensures your business’s financial records are up to date.
+• Balance: The balance must be updated each time a new debit or credit is posted.
+This practice ensures financial records remain accurate and current.

 To get started, create a journal and record each business transaction as it occurs.
-Ensure each transaction is recorded with the correct account.
-Once your journal is completed, you’ll transfer this information to the general ledger.
+Ensure each transaction is assigned to the correct account.
+Once your journal is complete, transfer the data to the general ledger.

-A general ledger takes the information from a journal and categorizes it into the correct accounts.
-Each entry will also include sub-accounts, which break down the transaction even further.
+A general ledger takes information from the journal and categorizes it into the appropriate accounts.
+Each entry may also include subaccounts to provide further transaction details.

 If you hire a bookkeeper for your business, maintaining a general ledger will be one of their primary duties, along with balancing the books, creating invoices and handling payroll.